Easy Read Information

 Steve is passionate about patient safety and improving healthcare for the people of Liverpool.

-Vice Chair: Mike Eastwood
+Non-executive director: Mike Eastwood

+Mike was appointed a non-executive director at Liverpool University Hospitals NHS Foundation Trust on 1 October 2019 – he was previously non-executive director and interim chair at Royal Liverpool and Broadgreen University Hospitals NHS Trust.
 Mike is currently diocesan secretary (chief executive) of the Diocese of Liverpool as well as the director of operations at Liverpool Cathedral.

 He has significant experience of working at director level in the third sector.
 He currently holds a number of voluntary positions supporting the church and local community development.
 He has a BA (Hons) in Modern History.